The Templer Medal Book Competition Rules

 The Society welcomes books from abroad and publishers are urged to bring potential candidates to the sub-committee's attention as soon as possible, as candidate titles qualify strictly by their year of publication and not from when they become known about and available in London.

 Candidate publications must be about the History of the British Army by which is understood any aspect of the Army and its activities, including its Reserve or Auxiliary formations/units (Militia, Yeomanry, Fencibles, Volunteers, Home Guard or other temporary and part time units) or the land forces of the Crown before 1660, or the ‘Offices’ and institutions which supported them.
-Candidates may also deal with the same material in respect of the countries of the British Empire/ Commonwealth including forces maintained by non-Crown bodies within the Empire (the Honourable East India Company) or forces allied to and forming an integral part of the land forces operating on behalf of the Crown (North America Indians, for example).
+Candidates may also deal with the same material in respect of the countries of the British Empire/ Commonwealth including forces maintained by non-Crown bodies within the Empire (the Honourable East India Company) or forces allied to and forming an integral part of the land forces operating on behalf of the Crown (North American indigenous peoples, for example).

 The Templer Medal Award is an annual competition and the prize is awarded to the winner in the following April.
 Books are accepted for consideration based on the criteria that the book was published in that year.
 For example books published between 1 January 2014 and 31 December 2014 that also state the publication year as 2014 in the book are eligible for the 2014 prize.